error311/FileRise/README.md

   - Admin users can add or remove users through the interface.
   - Passwords are hashed using PHP’s `password_hash()` for security.
   - All state-changing endpoints include CSRF token validation.
-  - Change password supported for all users.
+  - Password change functionality is supported for all users.
-  - Basic Auth supported for login.
+  - Basic Auth is available for login.
   - **Persistent Login (Remember Me) with Encrypted Tokens:**
     - Users can remain logged in across sessions securely.
     - Persistent tokens are encrypted using AES‑256‑CBC before being stored in a JSON file.
-    - On auto-login, the tokens are decrypted on the server to re-establish user sessions without requiring re-authentication.
+    - On auto-login, tokens are decrypted on the server to re-establish user sessions without re-authentication.

 - **Responsive, Dynamic & Persistent UI:**
   - The interface is mobile-friendly and adapts to various screen sizes by hiding non-critical columns on small devices.
   - Asynchronous updates (via Fetch API and XMLHttpRequest) keep the UI responsive without full page reloads.
-  - Persistent settings (such as items per page, dark/light mode preference, folder tree state, and the last open folder) ensure a smooth and customized user experience.
+  - Persistent settings (such as items per page, dark/light mode preference, folder tree state, and the last open folder) ensure a smooth, customized user experience.

 - **Dark Mode/Light Mode:**
-  - The application automatically adapts to the operating system’s theme preference by default and offers a manual toggle.
+  - The application automatically adapts to the operating system’s theme preference by default, with a manual toggle available.
-  - The dark mode provides a darker background with lighter text and adjusts UI elements (including the CodeMirror editor) for optimal readability in low-light conditions.
+  - Dark mode provides a darker background with lighter text, and UI elements (including the CodeMirror editor) are adjusted for optimal readability in low-light conditions.
-  - The light mode maintains a bright interface for well-lit environments.
+  - Light mode maintains a bright interface suitable for well-lit environments.

 - **Server & Security Enhancements:**
-  - The Apache configuration (or .htaccess files) is set to disable directory indexing (e.g., using `Options -Indexes` in the uploads directory), preventing unauthorized users from viewing directory contents.
+  - Apache (or .htaccess) configurations disable directory indexing (e.g., using `Options -Indexes` in the uploads directory), preventing unauthorized file browsing.
-  - Direct access to sensitive files (e.g., `users.txt`) is restricted through .htaccess rules.
+  - Direct access to sensitive files (e.g., `users.txt`) is restricted via .htaccess rules.
-  - A proxy download mechanism has been implemented (via endpoints like `download.php` and `downloadZip.php`) so that every file download request goes through a PHP script.
-This script validates the session and CSRF token before streaming the file, ensuring that even if a file URL is guessed, only authenticated users can access it.
+  - A proxy download mechanism (via endpoints like `download.php` and `downloadZip.php`) routes all file downloads through PHP, ensuring session and CSRF token validation before file access.
-  - Administrators are advised to deploy the app on a secure internal network or use the proxy download mechanism for public deployments to further protect file content.
+  - Administrators are advised to deploy the app on a secure internal network or use the proxy download mechanism for public deployments.

 - **Trash Management with Restore & Delete:**
   - **Trash Storage & Metadata:**